Oblivious resampling oracles and parallel algorithms for the Lopsided Lovasz Local Lemma: Perfect matchings of

 \section{Perfect matchings of $K_n^{(s)}$}

-Let us fix $s \geq 2$ throughout this section and $n$ a multiple of $s$ and we define $\mathfrak U = \mathcal M$ to be the set of perfect matchings of $K_n^{(s)}$.
+Let us fix $s \geq 2$ throughout this section and $n$ a multiple of $s$ and we define $U = \mathcal M$ to be the set of perfect matchings of $K_n^{(s)}$.
 Note that the case $s = 2$ is the space of perfect matchings of $K_n$, which has been studied more extensively, with a commutative resampling oracle given by Kolmogorov \cite{kolmogorov}.
-In \cite{mohr}, Lu, Sz\'{e}k\'{e}ly \& Mohr showed non-constructively that the LLLL applied to this space for all $s \geq 2$.
+In \cite{mohr}, Lu, Sz\'{e}k\'{e}ly \& Mohr showed (non-algorithmically) that the LLLL held for all $s \geq 2$.

-We will construct an oblivious resampling oracle for the uniform distribution on $\mathcal M$.
+We will construct an oblivious resampling-space for the uniform distribution on $\mathcal M$.
 This gives efficient sequential algorithms.
-We also show that when $s = 2$, the oracle is commutative and is compatible with our parallel algorithm.
+We also show that when $s = 2$, the space is commutative and is compatible with our parallel algorithm.

 The probability space $\Omega$ is the uniform distribution on $\mathcal M$.
 For every size-$s$ subset $e$ of $[n]$, we define the atomic event